 Social work is no picnic.
-Whichever way you look at it, working in child protection services can be a challenging career choice, but for those with the right skills, social work careers are rewarding.
-Not everyone is cut out to be a social worker, but if you are looking at careers in social work and are considering enrolling on a masters in social work at Case Western Reserve University, here are some great reasons to give it a shot.
+Whichever way you look at it, working in child protection services can be a challenging career choice, but social work careers are rewarding for those with the right skills.
+Not everyone is cut out to be a social worker, but if you are looking at careers in social work and are considering enrolling on a master’s in social work at Case Western Reserve University, here are some great reasons to give it a shot.

 Helping Troubled Families

 Social workers may get involved with troubled families.
-This is a great opportunity to help families deal with complex problems, teach them to develop better parenting skills and facilitate a positive outcome.
-There is not always a happy ending, but when you are able to help a family, it’s the best feeling in the world, and definitely something to be proud of.
+This is a great opportunity to help families deal with complex problems, teach them to develop better parenting skills, and facilitate a positive outcome.
+There is not always a happy ending, but when you can help a family, it’s the best feeling in the world and definitely, something to be proud of.

-You have to be strong to work in many areas of social work, but child protection services in particular require a high degree of personal resilience.
+You have to be strong to work in many areas of social work, but, in particular, require a high degree of personal resilience.
 You are likely to deal with many complex and harrowing cases during your career.
 Being a social worker requires a lot of emotional intelligence, empathy, and resilience.
-You need to be perceptive.
+It would help if you were perceptive.
 Parents and other adults don’t always want help.
-Some can be manipulative, cunning, abusive and hostile.
+Some can be manipulative, cunning, abusive, and hostile.
 Developing the skill and experience required to deal with dysfunctional families will take everything you have, and then some.

 RELATED ARTICLES :

 - Benefits of Food Catering Services

 - 5 Great Reasons to Study Public Health

 - Why Getting Your Tech Degree Online Is a Great Way To Go